Beyond Standardized Testing

 Multiple choice standardized tests, she says, are no longer the answer.
 Her work with TPAC reflects a shared interest among member districts in Texas who recognize that change is necessary and are looking for a more rounded, holistic way to achieve accountability and equity in education.
 In a world where students have a device in their pocket that can access an endless amount of information, Theresa is working to create a learning environment that measures students by how they problem solve, communicate, reason and find solutions to the challenges they face.

-This interview originally published in the Huffington Post by Dr. Rod Berger
+This interview originally published in the Huffington Post

-Rod Berger: Theresa, it's really nice to be spending some time with you today.
+Dr. Berger: Theresa, it’s really nice to be spending some time with you today.
 I had the privilege of briefly meeting you at the most recent TPAC (Texas Performance Assessment Consortium) meeting in Texas.